iturdikulov/notes/12factor_app.md

 Resources are attacheble and detacheble, anytime you can replace broken resource with new one (restored from backup or re-initialized). <!--SR:!2024-12-08,2,248-->

-Is ther different between local and third party services (attacheble resources)?
+Is there difference for 12 factor app between local and third party services (attacheble resources)?
 &#10;<br>
-The code for a twelve-factor app makes no distinction between local and third party services, you can change local backing service with remote anytime by changing configuration. <!--SR:!2024-12-08,2,248-->
+The code for a twelve-factor app makes no distinction between local and third party services, you can change local backing service with remote anytime by changing configuration. <!--SR:!2025-01-29,5,248-->

 ## 5. Build, release, run